vavrajosef/nostr/VISION.md

 ### Product Functions

-go-nostr serves as an essential component of the Nostr network by facilitating event creation, management, and communication between clients and relays.
+go-nostr serves as a component of the Nostr network by facilitating event creation, management, and communication between clients and relays.
 It provides core functionalities and supports selected NIPs to streamline the development of Nostr-compatible applications and contribute to the network's growth.

 ### User Characteristics